Building a Trusted Brand: The Key to Attracting Target Audiences Over Paid Leads and Mass Marketing

 Launch checklist for your first twelve weeks

-• Audit online reviews and search results for your name and brand label, then fix any obvious gaps or outdated profiles.
+• Audit online reviews and search results for your name and brand label, then fix obvious gaps or outdated profiles.

 • Write a clear value line that explains who you help, what you help them achieve, and how you do it differently.